 I'm going to start by sitting down here, and pulling three rolled paper homunculi out of my bag of tricks, sticking them in the mud by the river and seeing how long it takes for them to dissolve.
-Because of course >we all< know the point of the blues, that to comprehend it is to comprehend the pains of its perpetrators, and ideally to feel them, perhaps learning thereby a little compassion and impetus to action.
-And >we all< know what it is to understand EDM, which is to dance it, to achieve that liberty of the body from conscious control that is of value even to a determined sitter like me.
-And finally >we know< that the point of commercial pop music is just to consume it, because it will be gone in a minute and there will be the next one to consume.
+Because of course twe allow know the point of the blues, that to comprehend it is to comprehend the pains of its perpetrators, and ideally to feel them, perhaps learning thereby a little compassion and impetus to action.
+And twe allow know what it is to understand EDM, which is to dance it, to achieve that liberty of the body from conscious control that is of value even to a determined sitter like me.
+And finally twe knows that the point of commercial pop music is just to consume it, because it will be gone in a minute and there will be the next one to consume.
 Job done.

 How do you know, though, I mean really know, what it is to understand what it is to understand?
-This sounds like a question which requires a hierarchising answer-we begin by analysing the word >understand<, observe the concepts into which it breaks down, and continue the process until we come to a level where we can act-recall Gregory Bateson's definition of explanation as description plus tautology,1 by which he means pinpointing something, and then placing it within the system which organises it.
-And yet I don't initially find this possibility convincing and am minded of Eleanor Rosch's insistence2 that in any categorising process we begin (not a question of where we should begin, we simply do, by virtue of being human) at the human level, at the level at which we interact with the world, not from some abstract conceptualisation which fails to impact on our experiential existence; the class of all things we call river, perhaps, for we cannot swim in a class.
+This sounds like a question which requires a hierarchising answer-we begin by analysing the word and aunderstand, observe the concepts into which it breaks down, and continue the process until we come to a level where we can act-recall Gregory Bateson's definition of explanation as description plus tautology, by which he means pinpointing something, and then placing it within the system which organises it.
+And yet I don't initially find this possibility convincing and am minded of Eleanor

-1 Gregory Bateson: Mind and nature: a necessary unity; London: Wildwood House 1979, pp. 81-4.
+Gregory Bateson: Mind and nature: a necessary unity; London: Wildwood House 1979, pp. 81-4.